 Some jobs are more secure than others.
-Consider the security of your present employment, and whether or not that could be improved by changing jobs.
+Consider the security of your present employment, and whether that could be improved by changing jobs.
 Inflation has taken a big bite out of consumer purchasing power.

 Consider negotiating a raise if you choose to remain with a present employer.

 Consider updating your résumé and monitoring job opportunities to make sure you are meeting your needs for income while maintaining a degree of security.
-The job market often tightens considerably during a recession.
+The job market often tightens during a recession.

 6. Evaluate Purchase Plans

 Evaluate purchase plans to see if it makes sense to accelerate or postpone any planned purchases.
-Consumers with great job security may want to accelerate some purchases to lock in current prices; those with lower job security may want to delay or reconsider purchases that might increase their expenses or reduce their cash position.
+Consumers with excellent job security may want to accelerate some purchases to lock in current prices; those with lower job security may want to delay or reconsider purchases that might increase their expenses or reduce their cash position.